Giving Compass’ Take:

 That’s when the members of a village collectively decided that they would no longer cut their daughters.
 “This is a deeply entrenched practice that had lasted 2,200 years in Africa,” says Molly.
 “And these women stood up and said ‘we know the health consequences now.
 We must protect our daughters.’”
 Thus began what would become a systems-level change in Senegal—a broad, grassroots movement to end female genital cutting.

 Trust and empathy are critical elements of the work to end violations of basic human rights that are deeply enmeshed with cultural practice and taboo.
 “We really listened carefully and we just followed their lead,” said Molly.
 “They’re the ones leading this movement for change.”

-Read the full article on ending female genital cutting at Skoll
+Read the full article on ending female genital cutting by Zachary Slobig at Skoll Foundation.

 Are you ready to give?